Princess Gaoyang: Early life

 She was born into the imperial family.
 Her parents spoiled her and made sure she was well cared for; she had large rooms in the palace and many servants and attendants.
+The Complete Collection of Tang Dynasty Literature (Quan Tang Wen), Volume 24, records a decree granting the title of Princess Gaoyang to the 20th daughter of Emperor Xuanzong and awarding her a fief of 1,000 households.

 Affair with Bianji

-In her late teens, Gaoyang had an affair with a monk named Bianji (辩机).
-They kept it well hidden for a number of years for two reasons: monks were not supposed to have intimate relationships, and the fact that Gaoyang was betrothed to a rich noble named Fang Yi'ai (房遺愛).
-After this time, Bianji was taken from the monastery and executed by hanging.
+In her late teens, Gaoyang had an affair with a monk named Bianji (辯機).
+They kept it well hidden for many years, as monks were not supposed to have intimate relationships, and Gaoyang herself was already betrothed to a rich noble named Fang Yi'ai (房遺愛).
+When their relationship was discovered, Bianji was taken from the monastery and executed by hanging.
+Afterward, she led a dissolute private life, having extramarital affairs with the monks Zhixu and Huigong, and the Taoist priest Li Hu.
+After the death of Emperor Taizong of the Tang Dynasty, Princess Gaoyang resented Emperor Taizong and "cried without mourning".

-There are a lot of contradictions for this event, as it is recorded in New Book of Tang (新唐书) and Zizhi Tongjian (资治通鉴), both of which were made in Song Dynasty.
-All other records before the New Book of Tang never mention this event.
+This event is recorded in New Book of Tang (新唐书) and Zizhi Tongjian (资治通鉴), both of which date from the Song dynasty.
+All other records before the New Book of Tang do not mention this event.

-Firstly, according to the New Book of Tang (新唐书), relations between Princess Gaoyang and her father, Emperor Taizong had grown bitter, as Emperor Taizong ordered to kill Princess Gaoyang's Lover, Bianji.
-However, in the Old Book of Tang (旧唐书) which is written in Tang Dynasty, it is mentioned that when Gaoyang's father-in-law Fang Xuanling (房玄龄) was in last days of his life, he submitted a petition to Emperor through Gaoyang.
-The records mentioned that the conversation between Emperor and the Princess was still in great harmony.
-And also the Princess' name and courtesies were carved into Fang Xuanling's tomb with great honor.
+According to the New Book of Tang (新唐书), relations between Princess Gaoyang and her father, Emperor Taizong, grew bitter as Emperor Taizong executed Princess Gaoyang's lover, Bianji.

+However, the Old Book of Tang (旧唐书), which was written in the Tang dynasty, mentions that when Gaoyang's father-in-law Fang Xuanling (房玄龄) was in the last days of his life, he submitted a petition to the Emperor through Gaoyang.
+The records state that the relationship between the Emperor and the Princess was still in harmony.
+Additionally, the princess' name and courtesies were carved into Fang Xuanling's tomb with great honor.